 So why is it that so often when accountants make the move from public to private, they spend all their time at their desks?

 Thankfully I work at an organization that finds value in educating all of its team members.
 I’ve recently had the privilege to visit job sites and attend industry shows.
 I’ve gained so much knowledge from these experiences that I would never learn by just sitting behind a desk.
-From these experiences, I have felt called to share my insights so others can see the value and importance of allowing their finance employees the same opportunity.
+From these experiences, I have felt called to share my insights so others can see the value and importance of leaving your desk and allowing their finance employees the same opportunity.

 - Understanding – I often hear explanations of our ongoing projects from Project Managers but getting onsite and seeing it all come to life myself is priceless.
 It has helped me perform my job better and has taught me the types of questions I should be asking.

-- Business Development – At FZ, we believe we are all sales people; by getting out and seeing ‘what we do’ I am better equipped to be an ambassador for FZ at networking events or whenever I hear of a company that has a problem that we are able to provide a solution for.
+- Business Development – At FZ, we believe we are all salespeople; by getting out and seeing ‘what we do’ I am better equipped to be an ambassador for FZ at networking events or whenever I hear of a company that has a problem that we are able to provide a solution for.
 I can now add business development to my capabilities.

 - Build Relationships – Whether this is with colleagues who have taken me around job sites and answered my many questions or with customers who see FZ taking pride in their work by showing it off to other team members, these trips have afforded me with getting to know others on a more personal level.
 As a member of FZ’s shared services team (marketing, finance, human resources, IT) the business is my customer.
 Spending time with the business has strengthened my relationship with my customers and has also helped me expand my professional network.